RRoodselaar/PWA-boilerplate/README.md

 Based on Jad Joubran's repo pwa-series (https://github.com/jadjoubran/pwa-series) videos.

 A demo of the latest version of this project is always available on Netlify: https://pwa-boilerplates.netlify.app/.

+How to try out the code:
+1 Clone the repo.
+2 Start a command shell in the `dist` directory.
+3 Start a local server with `npx serve`